Transfer and Experiential Learning Credit for Professional Studies Students

 - a maximum of 82 prior learning credits from the following educational experiences: approved training programs, certificates, certifications and credit by examination.
 Credits from educational institutions that are not regionally accredited but are approved New York State collegiate programs may be accepted.

-*Certain majors may require a minimum of 32 credits be completed at St. Joseph's College.
+*Certain majors may require a minimum of 32 credits be completed at St. Joseph's University.

 Prior Experiential Learning Assessment (P.E.L.A.)
 Program